 From 1767 to 1774, he led the construction of three extremely complex androids: the Writer, the Lady Musician and the Draftsman.
 These automata were toured throughout Europe and would win their creator even greater acclaim.

-Pierre Jaquet-Droz was later assisted in the running of his business and the construction of the automata by his son Henri-Louis (1752-1791) and a clockmaking mechanic friend of his, Jean-Frédéric Leschot (1746-1824), Henri Maillardet and Jacob Frisard.
+Pierre Jaquet-Droz was later assisted in the running of his business and the construction of the automata by his son Henri-Louis (1752-1791) and by several other young clockmaking mechanics like Jean-Frédéric Leschot (1746-1824), Henri Maillardet and Jacob Frisard.
 The young Jaquet-Droz, Henri-Louis, was also a very gifted mechanic, who completed his studies in mathematics, physics, drawing, and the music in Nancy, and returned to Switzerland in 1769 to join his father.
 Pierre put him in charge of his project of automats, which comprises a "Cave" (disappeared today), and the three android automata—the Writer, the Musician and the Draftsman, which were constructed between 1769 and 1774.
 There is a story for Henri-Louis, when he was in Paris in 1775, he constructed artificial hands for a man, who had been born with deformed hands, almost totally dysfunctional.
 The artificial hands allowed the invalid to lead a normal life.
 Vaucanson saw this mechanical masterpiece and reportedly said to him, "Young man, you start whete I would like to finish."

 What first of all distinguishes these three automats from those which are manufactured at that time, it is that their mechanism is placed inside their body and not in the piece of furniture on which they sat.
 It is to say that the genius of the precision goes from pair with the miniaturization of the mechanical wheels, making the synchronization of the movements all the more complicated.